Adelaide and the Dragon Castle

 Such a good book–and if I found myself a bit disappointed in the end, it’s only because the rest of the book was so astonishingly intense.
 For hours, I lived in the mind of Sara Louise Bradshaw, a girl growing up in the shadow of her beautiful and talented twin–feeling tall, awkward and unloved, but […]

+The Selection–a review by The Pencil Princess Workshop.
 I admit that I read this because (a) it was on lots of bestseller lists and (b) I liked the dress on the girls on the cover.
 I mean, I wouldn’t wear it, but it looked cool.
-The story was as beautiful as the dress, with a great, spunky main character who is kind, socially […]
+The story was as beautiful as the dress, with a […]

-This is a story about Deanna, a small town girl whose dad caught her in the back seat of an older boy’s car three years prior to the story’s start.
-Her life (mostly unfairly) has been defined by that moment ever since, but this is the summer where she begins to move forward, forgiving (sort […]
+Today: Sara Zarr’s Story of a Girl–a review.
+This story features Deanna, a small town girl.
+Three years before the story’s start, her dad caught her in the back seat of an older boy’s car.
+Her life (mostly unfairly) has been defined by that moment ever since.
+But this summer she begins to move forward, […]

 The Left Hand of Darkness

-This book immersed me in a world of cold and ice, where devious politics threatened to overwhelm me–and the androgyny of the people seemed among the most normal things about them.
-As Le Guin says in her introduction, Yes, indeed the people in it are androgynous, but that doesn’t mean that I’m predicting that in […]
+Ursula K. Le Guin’s The Left Hand of Darkness immersed me in a world of cold and ice, where devious politics threatened to overwhelm me–and the androgyny of the people seemed among the most normal things about them.
+As Le Guin says in her introduction, Yes, indeed the people in it are androgynous, but that […]

 Dance

-This Cinderella retelling by Demelza Carlton has an Asian setting and a warrior-trained girl as the main character.
-Mai manages to be humble and confident at the same time, a difficult, but believable mix in this environment.
-I enjoyed her story very much.
+Dance by Demelza Carlson–a review.
+While Dance claims to be a Cinderella retelling, it also has elements of The Twelve Dancing Princesses.
+The two stories combine beautifully in an Asian setting with a warrior-trained girl as the main character.
+Mai manages to be humble and confident at the same time, a difficult, but believable mix […]

 Does my Head Look Big in This?

-Does my Head Look Big in This is a frequently funny, occasionally poignant story about an Arab-Australian teenager who decides she’s going to start wearing the hijab full-time (including to her private school.)
-It dives right into serious issues without making them seem at all heavy (faith, women’s rights, cross-cultural communication, the immigrant experience, getting […]
+Does my Head Look Big in This is a frequently funny, occasionally poignant story.
+Amal, an Arab-Australian teenager decides she’s going to start wearing the hijab full-time (including to her private school).
+The story dives right into serious issues without making them seem at all heavy (faith, women’s rights, cross-cultural communication, the immigrant experience, getting […]

 Dragon of Ash and Stars